firstmoversadvantage/fma-ruby-on-rails-template/README.md

 ## System dependencies

 ## Configuration
   Ask someone in charge about `credentials.yml.enc` and `master.key`

   To open e.g. in atom, use `EDITOR="atom --wait" rails credentials:edit` To open in vim, make sure it's up to date and use `EDITOR=vim rails credentials:edit`

+  Set up locking strategy during configuration (https://github.com/plataformatec/devise/wiki/How-To:-Add-:lockable-to-Users).
 ## Database creation

   MySQL 5.7 is the recommended version to run on your machine.
 Once you have MySQL running, run: